psdo3/DiscordBot/README.md

 - More to come.

 ## Authors and acknowledgment
-Phu Do - main developer and novice practicing with python
+Phu Do - main developer and novice learning python